rbind/cheap_shots/content/post/reasons-to-live.md

 My home is a tiny fraction of the original $970000 km^2$, about $6 x 10^{-7} \%$!
 But our individually tiny bites add up.

+The problem is more acute for an atheist.
+Believers in a superhuman deity accept their existence as a gift from that deity.
+Yuval Harari, in *Sapiens*, asserts that atheists too believe in a superhuman order, that humanity is unique and most important among species.

+How do buddhists solve this problem?
+Confucianists?

 # My first solution

 I have a right to exist.
 Without this bedrock assumption, suicide is the only logical action.
-But who grants that right to me?
+But who granted me that right?
 This is a fundamental precursor of a living thing.
 Those earliest of living things that did not assert this right did not persist.
 Those that did, continued to evolve.
 They did not question this right, they merely asserted it by existing, consuming, and reproducing.
-So all species, including humans, have this right. si
+So all species, including humans, have this right.
+We (may be) the first species with the (dubious) ability to question this right.

+Essentially this is Harari's belief that humanity is unique and most important among species.
+I believe that any living thing, concious enough to concieve of the question, would come to the same conclusion.